pantheon-systems/documentation/source/content/guides/launch/04-configure-dns.md

 image: getting-started-Largethumb
 ---

-In this lesson we'll configure DNS and provision [free, automated HTTPS](/guides/global-cdn/https) on Pantheon.
+This section provides information on how to configure DNS and provision [free, automated HTTPS](/guides/global-cdn/https) on Pantheon.

 <Alert title="Note" type="info">